mishudark/s3-parallel-put/README.md

 to S3 nor attempt to upload any files.
 It is strongly recommended that you test the program with this option before transferring any real data.

+`--limit=N` causes the program to upload no more than N files.
+Combined with `--dry-run`, this is also useful for testing.

 `--verbose` causes more output to be printed, including progress of individual files.

 `--quiet` causes less output.